Home Restaurants

 A packed house at Pitch 25 | Photo by Pitch 25

-Founded by former Houston Dynamo star Brian Ching, Pitch 25 has a hefty focus on soccer, but it’s a fantastic place to hang in East Downtown even if you don’t care about sports.
-Its moniker is a nod to a soccer pitch, and the bar even has an indoor turf field right in the middle of its sprawling 25,000-square-foot space where league games and private events are hosted.
-Located in the walkable East Blocks development, steps from Shell Energy Stadium, the bar is nestled among countless other restaurants and bars worth exploring.
+Founded by former Houston Dynamo star Brian Ching, Pitch 25 naturally puts soccer front and center, but this EaDo hangout has plenty of appeal even for those who aren’t glued to the game.
+Its name nods to the soccer pitch, and the sprawling 25,000-square-foot bar even features an indoor turf field at its center, where league games and private events keep the energy high.
+Located in the walkable East Blocks development, just steps from Shell Energy Stadium, Pitch 25 is surrounded by plenty of restaurants and bars worth exploring before or after the match.
 2120 Walker St., Houston, pitch25.com

 On the Kirb